Future Forward dissolution request sent to court

 The court could also suspend the party’s operations while considering whether to dissolve it entirely.

-According to the unconfirmed reports, the EC on Wednesday cited Section 72 of the Political Party Act, which prohibits political parties and its executives from accepting cash, assets or other benefits when they know or should know they come from an illegitimate source.
+The EC issued a statement on Wednesday it found the party had violated Section 72 of the Political Party Act, which prohibits political parties and its executives from accepting cash, assets or other benefits when they know or should know they come from an illegitimate source.

 In May, Mr Thanathorn told a forum held by the Foreign Correspondents' Club of Thailand that he had lent almost 200 million baht to the party.